-- Only after the required posting window has ended, post the Applicant Assessment Document to the requisition.
-Make sure that the applicant assessment document contains clear and logical reasons for/against Interviewing a candidate. - The "rule of thumb" on canidate assessment documents is that any person on the street could pick up the document and clearly understand why a committee chose to either interview or not interview a canidate. - All canidates must be listed on the assessment document. - The disposition reasons on the assessment document must match what Is entered In Workday. - Arkansas Veterans Preference must be noted and accounted for In assessment.
+- Only after the required posting window has ended, post the Candidate Assessment Document to the requisition.
+Make sure that the applicant assessment document contains clear and logical reasons for/against Interviewing a candidate.
+You may select the numeric or narrative document. - The "rule of thumb" on candidate assessment documents Is that any person on the street could pick up the document and clearly understand why a committee chose to either Interview or not Interview a candidate. - All candidates must be listed on the assessment document including those who withdraw. - The disposition reasons on the assessment document must match what Is entered In Workday. - Arkansas Veterans Preference must be noted and accounted for in assessment.

-Upload Search Committee Membership Document
+Upload Search Committee Membership Form